-When you retire, you and your eligible dependents can enroll in the plan's health, prescription drug, dental, and vision insurances.
+When you retire, you and your eligible dependents can enroll in the plan's health, prescription drug, dental, and vision insurance plans.
 The cost of coverage and conditions of enrollment will vary depending on several factors, which are covered below in detail.

 If you enroll in insurances, your share of the premium is deducted from your monthly pension payments.
 If your pension is less than the premium amount, we will bill you for the remainder of the premium.

-If you chose the Personal Healthcare Fund, you opted out of the Premium Subsidy benefit and are not eligible for subsidized health, prescription drug, dental, or vision insurances through the retirement system.
+If you have the Personal Healthcare Fund, you are not eligible for subsidized health, prescription drug, dental, or vision insurances through the retirement system.

 You, your spouse, and your dependents may enroll in insurances if you enroll immediately when you retire but you will be responsible for the entire premium.
 If you disenroll from the plan at any time, you, your spouse, and your dependents will not be able to re-enroll.
 If your spouse or dependents are disenrolled at any time, they will not be able to re-enroll.

 For information about insurance eligibility and enrollment, contact ORS.
-For other information about your Personal Healthcare Fund, contact Voya Financial™ at (800) 748 6128.
+For other information about your Personal Healthcare Fund, contact Voya Financial® at 800-748 6128.

 As an active or deferred member, you may be eligible for a premium subsidy where the retirement system pays a percentage of your monthly insurance premiums (or a percentage of the maximum subsidy for some deferred members).
 You are responsible for paying the balance of the premium amount.
 Click here for the most current premium rates.